aabiji/page/readme.md

 # Page
 ***A elegant ebook reader and discovery platform***
 Page is an elegant ebook reader and discovery app.
-It uses svelte with typescript for the frontend, go for the backend and postgresql for the database (maybe we'll use firebase cloud storage????).
+It uses svelte with typescript for the frontend, go for the backend and postgresql for the database.
+In ./assets you will find shell scripts for running both servers and the database.

 Goals:
 - Cross platform experience